Skip to main content

 San Severino Castle

-San Severino Castle, locally known as Castillo de San Severino, is situated in the city of Matanzas on Cuba.
+San Severino Castle, locally known as Castillo de San Severino, is situated in the city of Matanzas in Cuba.

-In 1682 the Spanish Crown approved the building of a fortress on the Bay of Matanzas to prevent pirate attacks on the newly founded town of Matanzas.
-Construction works started in 1693 only to be abandoned in 1697 due to lack of money and workforce.
-In 1731 the engineer Antonio Arredondo started over.
-In 1745 the fort was finished.
+In 1682, the Spanish Crown approved the construction of a fortress on the Bay of Matanzas to prevent pirate attacks on the newly founded town of Matanzas.
+Construction started in 1693 but was abandoned in 1697 due to a lack of funds and workers.
+In 1731, engineer Antonio Arredondo started over.
+By 1745, the fort was completed.

-In 1762, when Cuba was occupied by the British, San Severino Castle was badly damaged by the Commander Antonio Garcia Solis with dynamite.
+In 1762, during the British occupation of Cuba, San Severino Castle was severely damaged by Commander Antonio Garcia Solis with dynamite.

-In 1772 reconstruction of the fort began by the engineer Joaquin de Perazas.
-Between 1774 and 1793 the fort was used as a Customs office.
-From 1821 until the 1980s the fort was used as a prison.
+Reconstruction began in 1772 under engineer Joaquin de Perazas.
+Between 1774 and 1793, the fort served as a Customs office.
+From 1821 until the 1980s, it was used as a prison.

-Originally water lapped at the main entrance of the fort but a road was built in front of it in 1910.
-The fort is surrounded by a dry moat.
+Originally, water lapped at the main entrance, but a road was built in front of it in 1910.
+Now, a dry moat surrounds the fort.

-At present the fort houses a small museum dedicated to its history and slavery in Cuba.
-The fort can be visited for a small fee which is almost tripled when you want to take/use your camera.
-When I visited, access to the courtyard and ground floors was closed.
+Today, the fort hosts a small museum dedicated to its history and slavery in Cuba.
+Visitors can tour it for a small fee, which nearly triples if you want to use or take pictures with your camera.
+During my visit, access to the courtyard and ground floors was closed.
+It’s a nice fort, but the accessible area is way too small, even for the modest fee.

 Gallery